Self Employed Carpenter

 "Me too," said Jack.

-"Hey Matt and Jack!
+"Hey, Matt and Jack!
 Come on in!"

-"Hey Steve.
+"Hey, Steve.
 It looks like the party is getting off to a good start," I said.

 "You got that right!
-It isn't a party, if Jack and I aren't there."
+It isn't a party if Jack and I aren't there."

 "Margaritas, you say?
 Jack and I may never make it out of the kitchen."

 Mary was a pretty, petite woman with dark hair and a pleasant personality.
 She seemed to be the perfect match for Steve.
-Jack and I chatted with her for a spell, then opened our second or third beers and made our way outside.
+Jack and I chatted with her for a spell, then opened our second or third beers and went outside.
 Steve was laying out the logistics of his move-to-Wisconsin plan to Jay and Mark - latch their old travel trailer to the back of his old blue F150 pickup (which was already loaded full of heavy tools), then load the contents of his apartment inside the trailer, and finally, drive 1200 miles to Wisconsin.

 "Are you sure your truck can tow all of that weight?"
 I asked.